WatForm/org.alloytools.alloy/README-dash.md

 In creating this extension to the Alloy Analyzer, we have added files to support Dash and made very minor modifications to existing code.

-The new Java files added to the Alloy API are described below:
+The new Java files added to the Alloy Analyzer are described below:

 **org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/parser/Dash.cup:** This is the grammar file for Dash.
 It is an extention to Alloy.cup (the grammar file for Alloy).
 The Dash.cup retains the grammar